 Persistent foreign fund inflows too buoyed investor sentiment here, they said.

 Exchange data showed that foreign institutional investors bought equities worth Rs 1,134.57 crore on a net basis on Tuesday.

-Bourses in Hong Kong, Tokyo and Seoul ended on a positive note, while Shanghai was in the red.
+Bourses in Tokyo and Seoul ended on a positive note, while Shanghai and Hong Kong were in the red.

-Stock exchanges in Europe were trading with strong gains in early deals.
+Stock exchanges in Europe were trading with steady gains in early deals.

-Meanwhile, international oil benchmark Brent crude was trading 0.68 per cent lower at USD 42.12 per barrel.
+Global oil benchmark Brent crude was trading 0.66 per cent lower at USD 45.16 per barrel.

 In the forex market, the rupee settled 6 paise lower at 74.82 against the US dollar.